 If pressed to identify the ingredients in this cupcake, I would not have been able to isolate the taste of the avocado.
-Perhaps a more highly trained or sophisticated palate would recognize its creamy taste, but I did not.
+Perhaps a more highly trained or sophisticated palate would recognize its flavor, but I did not.

 Would I make avocado cupcakes again?
 Upon request, yes.
 Otherwise, I just don’t see the need to add avocado to what amounts to a spice cake when it could be consumed in something like guacamole.
-Speaking of a guacamole, an different type of avocado-based dip is up next.
-Until then, enjoy!
+Enjoy!

 - For the Avocado Cupcakes